 Infection in the area around the liver

-The infection may spread up the reproductive tract and may infect the tubes that connect the ovaries to the uterus (fallopian tubes).
-This infection, called salpingitis, causes severe lower abdominal pain.
+The infection may spread up the reproductive tract and infect the uterus, the tubes that connect the ovaries to the uterus (fallopian tubes), and sometimes the area around the ovaries.
 In some women, the infection spreads to the lining of the pelvis and abdominal cavity (peritoneum), causing peritonitis.
-Peritonitis causes more severe pain in the lower abdomen.
-These infections are considered pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
-Pelvic inflammatory disease is usually transmitted during... read more .
+These infections are called pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease is an infection of the upper female reproductive organs (the cervix, uterus, fallopian tubes, and ovaries).
+Pelvic inflammatory disease is often caused by a sexually... read more (PID) and cause severe lower abdominal pain and sometimes fever.
 Sometimes infection concentrates in the area around the liver, in the upper right part of the abdomen, causing pain, fever, and vomiting—called the Fitz-Hugh-Curtis syndrome.

-Complications include chronic abdominal pain and scarring of the fallopian tubes.
-The scarring can cause infertility and mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Potential complications of pelvic inflammatory disease include severe infection throughout the body (sepsis), chronic abdominal pain, and scarring of the fallopian tubes.
+The scarring can cause infertility and mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more .
+When an ectopic pregnancy... read more .

 Infection of the epididymis